How To: Paint a Garage Floor

 You can pick up a concrete etcher from your local hardware or home improvement store.
 Following the package’s instructions, dilute the concrete etcher with water and mix it in a plastic bucket.
 Apply it to the entire floor using a stiff-bristled broom to move it around.
 Let it stand as long as the product requires, scrub with the broom, then rinse and mop up the extra water.
 In the end, your floor will have a texture similar to that of a medium-grit sandpaper. allow the floor to dry overnight before you begin painting.

-Next, apply a primer coat of paint to your dry garage floor using a long-handled paint roller.
-Let it dry for 6 to 8 hours before moving on to the topcoat.
+Let it dry for six to eight hours before moving on to the topcoat.